Online Graduate Certificate in Urban and Regional Planning

 - Perfect for working students, military soldiers, full-time employees seeking a career change or enhancement, and others who are place-bound

 - Curriculum uniquely centered on aspects of public administration and economic development, with attention to current public policy issues such as border security, housing, health, emergency management and public safety

 Join a NASPAA- (Network of Schools of Public Policy, Affairs, and Administration) Accredited Program

 Urban and regional planning is an interdisciplinary field of study that is essential to the planning and development of settlements and communities.
 Urban planners engage in a whole range of activities involved with developing policies as well as physical and economic infrastructure of urban areas so they will best support the needs of diverse and growing populations.
 In doing this, planners must manage resources of all kinds effectively and also be able to plan for both current and future needs of the population.

-Graduates of the online graduate certificate in urban and regional planning will
+Graduates of UTEP's urban and regional planning online certificate will

 - Acquire core knowledge in economics, demography, law, and administration, and the technology (such as GIS) necessary for planning activities and learn how to apply this knowledge to real-world issues